-Michael 'dnsmichi' Friedrich README (Senior Developer Advocate)
+Michael 'dnsmichi' Friedrich README (Staff Developer Advocate)

 This page is intended to help everyone to understand how I work, how to find me, my strengths and weaknesses, and my expertise and background.
 I’m intentionally vulnerable and open to feedback.